carbon-design-system/carbon-components-vue/src/components/cv-link/cv-link-notes.md

 ### <router-link></router-link>

-Router links are preferred if vue-router is used
+Router links are preferred if vue-router is used, simply supply a 'to' instead of a 'href'

 ```html
 <cv-link to="/about">About</cv-link>